Chart Color Schemes

 Lilyfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 37 projects likely impacting the area.
-Key projects include Rozelle Village Mixed-Use Precinct, Rozelle Village, Leichhardt Park Aquatic Centre Renovation, and Balmain Shores - Harbourwatch Building G. The following list details those most relevant.
+Area performance is significantly influenced by local infrastructure changes.
+AreaSearch has identified 37 projects potentially impacting the area.
+Notable projects include Rozelle Village Mixed-Use Precinct, Rozelle Village, Leichhardt Park Aquatic Centre Renovation, and Balmain Shores - Harbourwatch Building G. The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.